spacemeshos/testnet-guide/get_coin.md

 > Once Smesh are sent to you, you should see the transaction in the `Transactions` section of your wallet screen, and your account Smesh balance should be updated to include the received SMH.

 Congratulations!
-You have successfully received your first SMH tokens!
+You have successfully received your first SMH coins!